masakhane-io/masakhane-mt/README.md

 #### Can't find your language in the JW300 dataset?

 Then we still have some options!
 Our community has been searching wide and far!
-Drop us a mail and we'll get you onboarded on our slack: masakhanetranslation@gmail.com.
-We will be updating our wiki with other resources as we find them!

-If nothing comes from that, then we're working with CocoHub.cc
+Join our slack and google group to discuss a way forward!

 ### 3. Run the notebook!